sinesy/GitBookLegacy/data-export.md

 * **Description** - described the jon
 * **Enabled** - flag used to ignore the job execution within an automated export performed by the Scheduler, in case of export of a set of jobs \(export of a group or export all\)
 * **Delete content** - not managed at the moment
-* **Export type** - allows to define the export format: CSV, 4WS.Trade data format, SQL insert instructions
+* **Export type** - allows to define the export format: CSV, 4WS.Trade data format, SQL insert instructions, insert/update records to Google Datastore, xlsx
-* Target database type - optional; used in case of SQL export type: it define the destination database type \(e.g. Oracle, SQL Server\), in order to generate SQL instructions compatible with the selected database type
+* **Target database type** - optional; used in case of SQL export type: it define the destination database type \(e.g. Oracle, SQL Server\), in order to generate SQL instructions compatible with the selected database type
 * **File name** - export file name
 * **File name policy **- optional value; if specified, the file name is ignored \(except for the file extension, e.g. .csv, .txt\) and the real file name will be the one defined here; it supports a dynamic name definition.
 Examples: **yyyy-MM-dd**_**HH-mm-ss** or** 'FILE**_**'yyyy-MM-dd**_**HH-mm-ss**_
 * **Group name** - optional: if specified, it means the current task will be part of a group of jobs sharing the same group name; if this setting is specified,** the "Group zip file name" setting must be specified as well, for ONE job of the group \(the last job\).** None of generated files will be moved to the specified destination, but a single file will be created in the destination location, a zip file, containing all generated files and having file name equal to the group file name property